MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-custom-api.md

 > [!TIP]
 > As it can be seen in field number 5 **"Fuel Type"**, make sure to use Enums instead of Options.
 When they are used in API pages, Options are generated as type strings in the metadata:
 > `<Property Name="fuelType" Type="Edm.String"/>`
-> On the other hand, Enums have their on types and all available Enum members are generated in the metadata:
+> <br>On the other hand, Enums have their on types and all available Enum members are generated in the metadata:
 > `<Property Name="fuelType" Type="Microsoft.NAV.fuelType"/>`
 >
 > ```